tilley-kyle/battleship/README.md

 >             water that is your fleet?
 Well log in Admiral, BattleShip: The Board Game...
 Onlinified awaits!

 > ## Know Bugs
-> - Hits can be counted multiple times
+> - ~~Hits can be counted multiple times~~
-> - - A user can keep clicking on the same hit location and rack up their score to win
+> - - ~~A user can keep clicking on the same hit location and rack up their score to win~~
 > - on game stage set to 'over' the radar reverts to the deployment console
 > - - Should stay on the radar screen
 > - - Eventually should have a pop-up to play again and reset state
-> - Random problem on setup that one of the players won't be able to be sent to 'player ready'
+> - ~~Random problem on setup that one of the players won't be able to be sent to 'player ready'~~
-> - - Haven't been able to replicate on command yet
+> - - ~~Haven't been able to replicate on command yet!!
-> - - One of the players states will be changed to 'ready' when all of their pieces are out but
+> - - ~~One of the players states will be changed to 'ready' when all of their pieces are out but~~
-> - -   on clicking the 'deploy the flee' button they aren't moved to 'player ready' which
+> - -   ~~on clicking the 'deploy the flee' button they aren't moved to 'player ready' which~~
-> - -   prevents the game moving to the 'battle' stage
+> - -   ~~prevents the game moving to the 'battle' stage~~
-> - Potential solve: sometimes the functoin to mark if a ship was place would put a ' : true' into
+> - - Potential solve: sometimes the functoin to mark if a ship was place would put a ' : true' into
 > - - the object tracking what ship has been place AS WELL as 'ship: ture'.
 This would result in a
 > - - tally of 6 ships, not 5 which is what the checkPlayerReady function was looking for, so change
 > - - === 5 to >= 5